Niroznak/Add_Images_to_map/README.md

 This project creates an interactive html map and add markers in specific coordinates using folium.

-pressing each marker opens a pop up with the image related to this coordinates
+pressing each marker opens a pop up with the image related to this coordinates.

+for simplification i used the coordinates as the image name (tuple of floats, 6 digits accuracy)

 Examples: